 I find that FastPasses are the biggest source of frustration to first-time or infrequent park goers.
 Many people don’t know what FastPasses are, how to use them, or what to use them on.
 With this in mind, I’m going to write a guide to each U.S. park on when and where to use FastPasses.

 We’ve made it!
 This post completes our FastPass Guides to each U.S. Disney Theme Park.
-If you’ve missed any of them, check out this page.
 A few weeks ago, I wrote about California Adventure and described how the FastPass systems are different between Disneyland and Walt Disney World.
-If you missed that and aren’t sure how the systems differ, please check out that post so I don’t need to add a needless 500 words to this post.
+If you missed that and aren’t sure how the systems differ, please check out that post so I don’t need to add a needless 500 words here.

 How is FastPass in Disneyland different from Disney California Adventure?

 The simple answer to this is that the system isn’t any different.
 The machines are exactly the same between the parks and you get a paper FastPass in both parks.
 I have read that you can get FastPass at Disneyland and then head straight to DCA and get a FastPass there.
 The ‘must wait until time’ on a DL FastPass doesn’t matter when you’re in California Adventure and vice versa.
 I’ve never tested this, and will plan to the next time I’m in the park.
 If for some reason you know that I’m wrong, please leave a comment.